spinnaker/spinnaker.github.io/guides/user/managed-delivery/resource-status/index.md

   image_path="./resource-status-happy.png"
 %}

-When a resource has a Happy status, all is well and the actual state of the resource matches its declarative configuration.
+When a resource has this status, all is well and the actual state of the resource matches its declarative configuration.

 If Spinnaker detects a drift from the declarative configuration in the future, the resource status will change to [Diff](/guides/user/managed-delivery/resource-status/#diff).
 Once Spinnaker starts taking automatic action to correct the drift, the status will change to [Actuating](/guides/user/managed-delivery/resource-status/#actuating).